Furniture Protection Guide · Trusted Resource for Retailers & Buyers

 Without a Protection Plan

 Customer calls the retailer.
 Store says it's outside the return window and not a manufacturer defect.
-Customer is stuck with a $1,600 stained sofa, leaves a 1-star review, and never returns.
-Cost to the retailer: one customer and approximately $6,000 in lifetime purchases.
+Customer is stuck with a stained $1,600 sofa, leaves a 1-star review, and never returns.
+Cost: approximately $6,000 in lost lifetime purchases.

 With a Protection Plan

 Customer calls the protection plan line.
-Technician dispatched within 5 business days.
+Technician dispatched within 5 days.
 Stain removed successfully.
-Customer leaves a 5-star review mentioning the retailer by name and returns within 18 months for a dining room set.
+Customer leaves a 5-star review mentioning the retailer and returns within 18 months for a dining room set.

 Competitive Advantage